 The following story was written for the Nework in Newark project.
-The photo above and other photos at the top of pages on this website were taken by Norma Braber-McKinney.
+The photo above was taken by Norma Braber-McKinney.

 You could say violin making runs in the family of Pauline Riteau: “It was Dad’s first love.
 He has made violins for as long as I can recall.
 When Dad heard I too wanted to make violins, he said ‘You’ve got to go to Newark’.”

 I tell you this story not because I want to talk about Pauline’s father, although he’s an interesting character from Angers in western France.
 Nor do I tell it to talk about the Newark School of Violin Making, where Pauline studies, although it’s one of the top three schools in the world, up there with the schools in Mittenwald and Cremona.

 No, I tell it only because I’m asked to come up with an idea to make people feel good about Newark.
 That’s Newark-on-Trent in Nottinghamshire, England.
 My idea is to tell stories about people in Newark – their life, family, home, work, talent, skill and success.
 It’s one of those stories.

 For Pauline’s father violin making remained a hobby.
 “Dad was unable to do it for a living.
 When my brother and I were born, he had to forget his idea to study violin making.
 He had to get a job.
 Put food on the table.”

 “Yes, I could start studying instrument making in France.
 But that didn’t work out.
 The problem in France is that they only teach you the French way.”

 “It’s good.
 I learn a lot and I’m happy here.
 Mind you, I sometimes miss my family and friends and get a little homesick.”